teunvandorp/sci-transcripts/lecture-1.md

 up a few more details about this argument?
 So in what sense is science deductive?
 So Popper's argument is that a scientist is somebody who...
 So basically, Popper, as every philosopher of science, was studying what scientists do, right?
-So Popper is somebody who lived in the 1930s.
-He actually was still alive in 2002.
+So Popper is somebody who lived in the 1930s; he diead in 1994.
 But he had lived in the times of Karl Marx and Sigmund Freud, right?
 So Karl Marx is the person with the capital and stuff.
 Sigmund Freud, one of the early people who basically had a theory of...
 I actually don't know how to explain this well